hug0-cstrs/holbertonschool-low_level_programming/argc_argv/README.md

+# Argc, argv

+Project done during Software Engineering studies at `Holberton School`.
+It aims to learn about how to use arguments passed to a program in `C language`.
-argc is the number of arguments on the command line (including the program name itself) argv is an array of C-style strings (character arrays, with a null character at the end of each string) argv[0] is the name of the program being executed.
+`argc` is the number of arguments on the command line (including the program name itself) `argv` is an array of C-style strings (character arrays, with a null character at the end of each string) argv[0] is the name of the program being executed.